Cyber-arms industry: On the Internet

 The most popular Internet forums are generally in Russian or Ukrainian and there are reports of English-only, Chinese-only, German-only, and Vietnamese-only sites, among others.
 Phishing, spear-phishing, and other social engineer campaigns are typically done in English, as a majority of potential victims know that language.
 India's Central Bureau of Investigation describe the proliferation of underground markets as 'widespread'.
-Colonel John Adams, head of the Marine Corps Intelligence Activity has expressed concerns these markets could allow cyberweapony to fall into the hands of hostile governments which would otherwise lack the expertise to attack an advanced country's computer systems.
+Colonel John Adams, head of the Marine Corps Intelligence Activity has expressed concerns these markets could allow cyberweaponry to fall into the hands of hostile governments which would otherwise lack the expertise to attack an advanced country's computer systems.

 Online, there is increasing uses of encryption and privacy mechanisms such as off the record messaging and cryptocurrencies.

 Since 2005 on darknet markets and black markets such as the 'Cyber Arms Bazaar' have had their prices dropping fast with the cost of cyberweaponry plummeting at least 90 percent.

 Botnets are increasingly rented out by cyber criminals as commodities for a variety of purposes.

 RDP shops offer cheap access to hacked computers.

+Recent research has indicated that countries will also begin to use artificial intelligence as a tool for national cyberdefense.
+AI is a new factor in the cyber arms industry, as it can be used for defense purposes.
+Therefore, academics urge that nations should establish regulations for the use of AI, similar to how there are regulations for other military industries.